mjrriley/intuitive-coding-challenge/README.md

 I created client.py and server.py to communication with each other.
 By running server.py first and then client.py, you will see the server will write parameters without block status requests.

-For convenience, test\_async.sh was provided to run the scripts noted above